BenjaminJacobs1/ShortBreak/README.md

 This plugin add a button to allow players to take a "short break" and to be immune for a maximum of 5 minutes from afkkick plugin.

-When you click on the button you are put into the readyroom.
+When you click on the button you are put into spectator team.
 When you join a team after your break the immunity is revoked.

 This plugin require Shine mod enabled on the server to be able to run.